AykutErenSahin/App-Store-Scraper-and-Custom-App-Filter/README.md

 **Arguments:**

-- `app_list.csv`: The file containing app information (from the App Store API or other sources).
+- `app_list.csv`: The file containing app IDs for which we are trying to retrieve metadata.
 - `deal_list.csv`: The file tracking contacted developer IDs.

 ---